 5 Tips to Stay Organized While Working From Home

-These five tips will help you shape up your organisational skills so you can ship out your work on time:
+These five tips will help you shape up your organizational skills so you can ship out your work on time:

-To learn about at-home organisational tools that can help you stay on task, keep family schedules in place and, overall, work and live life more efficiently, get in touch today.
+To learn about at-home organizational tools that can help you stay on task, keep family schedules in place and, overall, work and live life more efficiently, get in touch today.

 1MacKay, Jory.
 “How to Find and Work during Your Most Productive Time of Day.”
 RescueTime Blog, 15 Oct.
 2019, blog.rescuetime.com/most-productive-time-of-day.